Synonym(s)

 A 35-year-old man complaining of great stress noticed a sudden itchy rash on the trunk.
 At the same time, slight malaise, pulling of the chest muscles ("like sore muscles"), painful lump in the right axilla.

-Findings: On the shoulder, upper arms and front of the trunk, bright red, maculopapular exanthema with follicularly bound red papules and few pustules.
-Dolente axillary lymphadenopathy on the right side.
+Findings: On the shoulders, upper arms and front of the trunk, highly red, maculopapular dermatitis with follicularly bound red papules and few pustules.
+Right-sided dolled axillary lymphadenopathy.

 Smear pustule: abundant Pseudomonas aeruginosa, also Staphylococcus aureus.

 On inquiry: New Year's vacation together with 2 friends.
-Use of an in-house hot tub.
+Use of the in-house hot tub.
 Skin symptoms 2 days later.

 Therapy: Ciprofloxacin 2 times/day 250 mg p.o. for 5 days and external application of a 0.2% gentamicin lotio for 5 days.